ben-heil/ben-heil.github.io/_posts/2021-5-2-should-not.md

 Eventually you end up in unmarked territory, seeing things daily that no one has ever seen.
 Like a rocket getting further from earth, the communication gap grows and grows.
 You find that to explain what you're _actually_ researching to someone, they'd have to already know what a variational autoencoder is and the difference in expression distributions between microarray and RNA-seq data.
-Instead you come up with simplifications like "I teach computers to see whether people are sick" and nod sagely at the inevitable reply, "Ooh, that sounds hard."
+Instead you come up with simplifications to tell your family like "I teach computers to see whether people are sick" and nod sagely at the inevitable reply, "Ooh, that sounds hard."

 #### Ill-defined Progress
 The purpose of academic research is to test hypotheses in order to learn more about how the world works.